felixquinton1/deep-crop-rotation/README.md

 If you want to use a specific number of year for temporal features add: `--tempfeat number_of_year` (eg. `3`)

-Choose the years used to train the model with: `--year` (eg. '[2018,2019,2020]`)
+Choose the years used to train the model with: `--year` (eg. "['2018', '2019', '2020']")

 ### Pre-trained models

 Two pre-trained models are available in the `models_saved` repository:
-- Mdec: Multi-year Model with 2 years temporal features trained on a mixed year training set.
+- Mdec: Multi-year Model with 2 years temporal features, trained on a mixed year training set.
-- Mmixed: singe year model, trained on a mixed year training set.
+- Mmixed: singe-year model, trained on a mixed year training set.

 Use our pre-trained model with: `--test_mode true --loaded_model path_to_your_model --tempfeat number_of_years_used_to_train_the_model`